YangaRubushe/YangaRubushe/README.md

 </p>
 <h3 align="center">About Me:</h3>
 <p align="center">
-  I'm a final-year Computer Science student at the University of the Western Cape 🎓.
+  I'm a final-year Computer Science student at the UWC 🎓.
 I’m also an ALX Software Engineering Programme participant with a specialization in Backend Development.
 My passion lies in coding, creating innovative applications, and exploring new technologies. 🚀
 </p>
 <h3 align="center">My Skills:</h3>
 <p align="center">